derickr/derickrethans-articles/201603300923-capital-ring-section1.rst

 .. image:: images/cr-d37_6759a.jpg
    :align: left

 Another year, another walk.
-After taking last year of due to buying a flat, and being generally busy, we decided that it was time for another of the big `Walk London`_.
+After taking last year off due to buying a flat, and being generally busy, we decided that it was time for another of the big `Walk London`_.
 Two years ago we did the London LOOP_, and this year we are walking the `Capital Ring`_, its smaller cousin.